lnbits/lnbits/docs/devs/extensions.md

 ### Adding mock data to `mock_data.zip`

 `mock_data.zip` contains a few lines of sample SQLite data and is used in automated GitHub test to see whether your migration in `conv.py` works.
-Run your extension and save a few lines of data into a SQLite `your_extension.db` file.
-Unzip `tests/data/mock_data.zip`, add `your_extension.db` and zip it again.
+Run your extension and save a few lines of data into a SQLite `your_extension.sqlite3` file.
+Unzip `tests/data/mock_data.zip`, add `your_extension.sqlite3` and zip it again.
 Add the updated `mock_data.zip` to your PR.